Viewing time: 4 mins 35 secs

 The Write Question is a weekly video podcast all about writing.
-Today’s question looks at how to find more time to write.
+Today’s question?
+How can you make your content unique?
 If you have a question you’d like me to answer you can email me, tweet me @pubcoach, or leave a message for me at the Skype account, The Write Question.

-How do you find more time to write?
+How can you make your content unique?
 That’s the topic I’m addressing today in The Write Question.
 I’m Daphne Gray-Grant, the Publication Coach, still in pandemic mode.

-I have a question from Mildred Strominski, a writer based in Nanaimo, British Columbia.
-Here’s what she’s asked by email…
+I have a question from Nikita Ranadive, a writer based in Pune, India.
+Here’s what they’ve asked by email….

 If you’d like to learn more about how to make writing a happier and more rewarding process, check out my latest book Your Happy First Draft.
 I don’t sell it in bookstores or via Amazon.
 The only place to buy it is on my website, link on the screen below and in the show notes.